ravinderjangra/safe-mobile-browser/README.md

 ## Overview

-The SAFE Mobile Browser is a cross-platform mobile (Android, iOS) browser build to provide web browsing experience to the users on the SAFE Network.
+The SAFE Mobile Browser is a cross-platform mobile (Android, iOS) browser, built to provide web browsing experience to the users on the SAFE Network.

-The app is using the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package to fetch the content from the network.
+The app currently uses the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package to fetch the content from the network.

 ## Features